limabravoecho-collab/enquerant/README.md

 ## Building the knowledge base

+Maker Note: On my setup the mining process takes around 30+ seconds.
+Your speed results will vary.

 EQ needs its DELM volumes before it can do anything.
 They are not shipped: the content comes from Wikipedia, and it is better that each installation pulls it from the source rather than receiving a binary.